 - Tracks – Consensus tracks all the engagement, including the selections and the stakeholders added, along with what they viewed and downloaded.

 By adjusting the demo experience to individual selections and making them available on-demand, you turn an otherwise stale and generic experience into something relevant for each person.
 And you do it without investing additional man-hours and without holding buyers hostage to a supplier’s calendar.

-They’re in the driver’s seat in the best way possible: guided but still choose-your-own-adventure; customized but scalable; always available and when you need it, even after hours.
+They’re in the driver’s seat in the best way possible: guided but still choose-your-own-demo; customized but scalable; always available and when you need it, even after hours.

 50% of automated demos are viewed the same day and 13% are viewed after hours, which tells us that buyers actually want and will consume high-quality content quickly.
 At least 1-2 of a deal’s key decision makers prefer to get caught up outside of normal working hours (you know….that time when you’re not around).